 You should already be following the revised standards, which went into effect in fiscal year 2017.
 However, some nonprofits have found it challenging.
 Significant barriers to full compliance include culture shock and staff resistance.
 Also, these standards have multiple documentation requirements that few organizations previously met:

 - All procurement procedures must be documented in writing.

 - Conflict of interest policies covering employees involved in procurement as well as all entities owned by or considered “related” to your organization need to be included.

 - You must keep records detailing each procurement — including bids solicited, selection criteria, quotes from vendors and the final contract price.

 Designing a checklist that outlines the decisions needed at each price level will make the process more manageable, as will keeping the required documentation.

 Reduce the risk

 Failure to comply with procurement standards could result in your nonprofit’s loss of federal funding.
 You can reduce that risk, though, by auditing your new procedures and processes to confirm that they’re getting the job done.

-Maintain your federal funding through a procurement compliance assessment by our not-for-profit team.
-Contact your engagement partner at 415-957-9999 to find out more.
+Maintain your federal funding through a procurement compliance assessment.
+The LvHJ not-for-profit team can help.
+Contact your engagement partner at 415-957-9999.